The cohomology of $\mathbb{R}$-motivic $\mathcal{A}(2)$: Introduction

 \begin{?} Fully describe the multiplicative structure of the cohomology of $\mathbb{R}$-motivic $\mathcal{A}(2)$.
 Given the size of our computation this will probably involve machine computation. \end{?}

 \begin{?} An interesting construction in $\mathbb{C}$-motivic homotopy theory is the cofiber of $\tau$ \cite{GWX}.
+See \cite{Bae24} for an Adams spectral sequence computation of the $\mathbb{C}$-motivic cofiber of $\tau$ for $\mmf$.
 In $\mathbb{R}$-motivic homotopy theory, the element $\tau$ and its powers can support $\rho$-Bockstein differentials and therefore not represent maps of spectra.
-For example, when computing the cohomology of the full $\mathbb{R}$-motivic Steenrod algebra $\mathcal{A}$, every element of the form $\tau^n$, $n \geq 1$, supports a $\rho$-Bockstein differential.
+For example, when computing the cohomology of the full $\mathbb{R}$-motivic Steenrod algebra $\mathcal{A}$, every element of the form $\tau^n$, $n \geq 1$, supports a $\rho$-Bockstein differential \cite[Proposition 3.2]{DI}.
 So there is no map corresponding to $\tau^n$ for the $\mathbb{R}$-motivic sphere spectrum for any $n \geq 1$.
 As we will see, the situation for $\mathcal{A}(2)$ is slightly different.
 Because the elements $h_i$ are zero for $i \geq 3$, we have that $\tau^{8}$ and its powers survive the $\rho$-Bockstein spectral sequence.
 If we assume the existence of an $\mathbb{R}$-motivic modular forms spectrum, then there is a map corresponding to $\tau^8$.
 So we could take the cofiber of $\tau^8$, written $\mmf^{\,\,\mathbb{R}}/\tau^8$.
 This leads to multiple natural questions: What does the homotopy of $\mmf^{\,\,\mathbb{R}}/\tau^8$ look like?
 What is its relation to the $\mathbb{C}$-motivic cofiber of $\tau$?
 Does the Adams spectral sequence for $\mmf^{\,\,\mathbb{R}}/\tau^8$ admit an algebraic description similar to the $\mathbb{C}$-motivic cofiber of $\tau$, or more generally is there an algebraic description of the category of $\mmf^{\,\,\mathbb{R}}/\tau^8$-modules? \end{?}